Tellinq/yoga-book-9i/README.md

 ### Using a Thunderbolt 3/4 dock, USB4 dock

 Works as intended.
-Tested using Lenovo Thinkpad Universal Thunderbolt 4 Docking Station, various hubs, and an older Dell WD15 thunderbolt 3 dock
+Tested using Lenovo Thinkpad Universal Thunderbolt 4 Docking Station, various hubs, and an older Dell WD15 Thunderbolt 3 dock

 Thinkpad docking station power button will work.
 Haven't 100% tested on Linux despite confirming on Windows.
 I expect this should work just fine.
 While not as needed as a traditional Thinkpad with a power button on the keyboard deck, it can be potentially more convenient depending where you have the Yoga Book 9i docked

 ## Others without comment
 - Camera
 - Microphone support
-- Adaptive Sync/Variabl
 - Wi-Fi
 - Bluetooth
 - Suspend/Sleep